signature-ip-ai/inoculator-user-guide/source/duplicateemail.rst

-Request Access - Duplicate Email
+Duplicate Email
 ==============================================
 If an email address is already associated with an existing account, the system will:
   - Detect Duplication – Identify that the email address is already in use.
   - Provide a warning – Inform the user that the email address is already associated with an existing account.

+This will be encountered in Request Access form.

 .. image:: images/request_access-duplicate_email_address2.png
   :alt: request_access-duplicate_email_address